How to Remove Liens on Property

 How to Remove Liens on Property in Oklahoma

 Property liens can pose significant challenges for real estate owners and investors and must be addressed before a transaction, refinance, or other useful exchange can happen with liened property.
 There are several options available for removing liens on property in Oklahoma, although they each come with potentially significant consequences.

 See our article on the types of liens in Oklahoma for more background.

-We frequently get these questions: What are my options when someone files a lien on my property?
+How do I get notice that someone put a lien on my property?
+What are my options when someone files a lien on my property?
 Can I remove the lien someone filed on my property?
 What type of attorney can help me remove a lien on my home?